cybernewbee/Luke-SQL-Course-Advanced/README.md

 ORDER BY salary_year_avg DESC
 LIMIT 10
 ```
+Here is a break down of the top-paying jobs in 2023
+- **Wide Salary Range**: annual salaries range from $184,000 to $650,000 showing the potential of this field.
+- **Various Employers**: the result shows companies hiring data analyst are from different industries, such as Meta, AT&T, Smartasset, etc,.
+- **Various Positions**: opening positions also vary from data analyst to director of analytics

 ## 2. What skills are required for these top-paying jobs?
 Based on question 1, join the skill table to obtain skill names.

 3. What skills are most in demand for data analysts?
 4. Which skills are associated with higher salaries?
 5. What are the most optimal skills to learn?